cloud-custodian/cel-python/docs/source/api.rst

     # Copyright 2020 The Cloud Custodian Authors.
     # SPDX-License-Identifier: Apache-2.0

+..  _`api`:

 ###########
 CEL-Py API
 ###########

-Details of the CEL-Python implementation.
+Details of the CEL-Python implementation and the API to the various components.

 ..  automodule:: celpy.__init__